Here are the best CSS tutorials and courses to get you started with front-end web development.

 Animating Clipped Elements In SVG

-SVG and CSS3 animations are amongst the most trending topics in web development right now.
+SVG and CSS3 animations are among the most trending topics in web development.
 This is thanks to the fact that we are beginning to move away from the need to use heavy imagery and animation files to display our content, and instead designers are learning how to mimic those exact animations using native languages to the browser.
 Dennis Gaebel Jr gives us a rundown of using CSS clipping to achieve stunning animation effects and using stunning vector visuals.

-Expressive has been a coined term in the developer community for quite some time.
+For some time, Expressive has been a term in the developer community.
 It is a term loosely borrowed from the concept of expressiveness in programming languages.
 A programming language is generally considered expressive if it allows you to naturally express your thoughts in code that is easy to understand.
 Generally, ‘expressive’ is not anything new.
 Developers have talked about this for years before.
 Still, every time a new feature is released in the wild, it takes some times for developers and especially designers to adapt to their expressive workflow, so sometimes projects can get all messy and caught up in too many functions trying to work all at once.
 Expressive is the lightweight approach to writing code that works well, looks good, and is easy to maintain.
 Use this as a style guide, and don’t forget to express your gratitude to the author; John Polacek.

 Animation in Responsive Design

 As learned throughout the article, animations and responsive are two very hot topics for designers, and combining the two is becoming increasingly more interesting to those who wish to test the limits of modern web development abilities.
 Val Head published a very insightful article about using CSS3 animations within responsive web designs, and how to best present these animations where they don’t lose their value.
-Occupies the article with several showcase demos from other successful websites who have established their animations on both desktop and mobile devices.
+Occupies the article with several showcase demos from other successful websites that have established their animations on desktop and mobile devices.

 Why I’m Excited About Native CSS Variables